Kegel exercises for men: Do they work?

 If you’re wondering how effective Kegel exercises can be, here are a few examples.

 • One study looked at 55 men who had experienced erectile dysfunction for at least six months.
-When the men practiced Kegel exercises daily for three to six months, 40 percent of them were able to regain erectile function, 35.5 percent said erection rigidity improved and 25.5 percent reported no difference.
-The authors of the study concluded that men should “exercise their pelvic floor muscles to maintain normal pelvic floor function.”
+When the men practiced Kegel exercises daily for three to six months, 40 percent of them were able to regain erectile function, 35.5 percent said erection rigidity improved, and 25.5 percent reported no difference.
+The study’s authors concluded that men should “exercise their pelvic floor muscles to maintain normal pelvic floor function.”

 • In a subsequent review, experts evaluated randomized controlled trials in which men with urinary and fecal incontinence and erectile dysfunction had practiced Kegel exercises.
-The researchers found that practicing Kegel exercises greatly improved erectile function and urinary incontinence and that it would be “prudent for all men” to practice Kegel exercises regularly to maintain normal pelvic floor function.
+The researchers found that practicing Kegel exercises significantly improved erectile function and urinary incontinence.
+It would be “prudent for all men” to practice Kegel exercises regularly to maintain normal pelvic floor function.

 Kegel exercises for all men